sfomuseum/geocoder/README.md

 ```

+_Note that these Who's On First Parquet files are not available for download from the Who's On First servers yet so you'll need to create them manually.
+SFO Museum might provide alternate downloads in the interim._

 That database, in turn, can be supplemented with SFO Museum specific Who's On First style data repositories.
 For example:

 ```